The Felice Brothers: History

-Originally from Palenville in the Catskill Mountains, the Felice Brothers got their start playing in the New York City's 42nd Street and Union Square subway stations while living in Brooklyn.
+Originally from Palenville in the Catskill Mountains, the Felice Brothers started playing in the New York City's 42nd Street and Union Square subway stations while living in Brooklyn.

 Their 2006 self-released debut album Through These Reins and Gone made Radio Woodstock WDST's top 25 albums of the year.
 They released 2007's Tonight at the Arizona on Loose then self-released Adventures of the Felice Brothers Vol. 1.
 James Felice said, "We put one record out on an English label [Loose], and we've released all the other stuff ourselves [on their label New York Pro]."
 In 2007, the Felice Brothers played at Levon Helm's Midnight Ramble in Woodstock, New York and toured with Bright Eyes.

 2008

 On January 7, it was announced that The Felice Brothers had signed a record deal with Team Love Records in the US.
 They toured the United States extensively during the spring (February through mid-April) to promote their new album.
-The Brothers played at Mountain Jam at Hunter Mountain again this year.
-They also played at the 2008 Clearwater Festival, Bonnaroo in Manchester, Tennessee, the Philadelphia Folk Festival in Schwenksville, Pennsylvania, All Points West Music and Arts Festival at Liberty State Park in Jersey City, and Outside lands music and arts festival in San Francisco, the latter two festivals being inaugural events.
+The Brothers played at Mountain Jam at Hunter Mountain again that year.
+They also played at the 2008 Clearwater Festival, Bonnaroo in Manchester, Tennessee, the Philadelphia Folk Festival in Schwenksville, Pennsylvania, All Points West Music and Arts Festival at Liberty State Park in Jersey City, and Outside lands music and arts festival in San Francisco, the later two festivals being inaugural events.

 In August, the band performed at the legendary Newport Folk Festival.
 Due to torrential rains, high winds, and lightning storms, power was cut to the entire Newport, Rhode Island area.
 As the stage the band was performing on had no generators, the band played unplugged.
 They performed for over an hour with such songs as "Frankie's Gun!" and a sing-a-long to "This Land Is Your Land".